 Obstacle: Engineer required

 Like many non-standard techniques, an engineer has to design and approve a set of plans for the final building.
 This is because containers are invariably modified by cutting holes for windows and doors, which alters the structural integrity of the container, and an engineer must certify the modified design meets all local requirements for load-bearing capacity.
-The engineer will also have to approve a foundation system as the weights and loads – although they are intuitively not that different from a regular home – not something that can be approved using prescriptive methods in the NBC.

 Decision: insulate in or out?

 When considering shipping container construction, a key issue must be addressed almost at the outset: will the metal of the container be the interior wall/floor/ceiling or the exterior?